Diversity in College is Important

 Would you prefer a school where the student body represents a blend of different ages and generations, or would you prefer a school where most students are the same age as you?

-Traditionally, undergraduate students range in age from 18 to 22.
-At Atlanta Metropolitan State College, 38.2% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The typical student is between the ages of 18-21.
+At Atlanta Metropolitan State College, 38.2% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Atlanta Metropolitan State College #307 in the nation for student age diversity.

 Atlanta Metropolitan State College Age Diversity Chart